VinayakParihar/Hypothesis-Testing-using-R-Programming/README.md

-Hypothesis testing procesure follows like this:-
+### Hypothesis testing process follows like this:-
 ##### Step 1: State your null and alternate hypothesis
 ##### Step 2: Collect data
 or we can test result of an analysis . eg coefficient B after a regression analysis.